teadetime/softdesFinal/index.md

 4. When you have reached the desired level of completion of your schedule you can save and exit the program.
 The output is saved in the working directory/savedSchedules/_filename_.txt

 ## Attribution
-This project relies heavily on the Beautiful Soup 4 ppyhton library which is used to scrape Olin's online catalog.
+This project relies heavily on the Beautiful Soup 4 python library which is used to scrape Olin's online catalog.